 Justin has a BS in Physics with a minor in CS and originally moved to Japan in 2009 to work as an engineer in the semi-conductor laser industry.
 He has lead many projects to market both professionally and personally and has over a decade of experience in software and systems development.

 He has worked on programs for optical design/simulation, multivariable optimization, and web backend/frontend using C++, Java, and C# languages.
 He has developed systems for data pipelines, web crawlers, and web backend/frontend using Python, Ruby, and JS/Node.js.
-He has also launched apps for iOS using Objective-C and Swift.
+Also he has launched apps for iOS using Objective-C and Swift.